 And wonderful – there is really pizza from the wood oven!
 In the middle of Thailand, in New Sukothai!
 The tables are full – a lot of Chinese families have gathered here for the „Chinese New Year’s Day“.
 But there is still enough space for me and this pizza tastes quite Italian 🙂 That’s what I often do when I’m in a foreign city – just pizza – cashing.

 The entry level model is the eTrex 25 Touch*.
-In the meantime, all Garmin GPS devices have been equipped with a touch-screen, which makes operation much easier.
+In the meantime, all Garmin GPS navigators have been equipped with a touch-screen, which makes operation much easier.
 Apart from that, not much has changed, at least for the simplest device of the series.
-The construction is proven robust, the case is waterproof, and two AA batteries (or rechargeable batteries) are still used.
+The construction of this handheld GPS device is proven robust, the case is waterproof, and two AA batteries (or rechargeable batteries) are still used.
 The endurance is indicated with up to 16 hours.
 A new feature is that a bicycle handlebar mount is included in the basic equipment, just like an already installed base map „topoAktiv“ for Europe or depending on the place of purchase.
 The internal memory of 8GB can be extended with a microSD card.

-One league higher plays the Garmin Oregon 700*.
+One league higher plays the handheld Garmin Oregon 700* GPS navigator.
 The connection with the smartphone is further developed – it is wifi and bluetooth capable.
 This makes it possible to easily reload additional geocaches on the road.
 In addition, e-mail and sms messages as well as the alarm set on the smartphone can be transmitted.
 Also the weather radar can be displayed, so that you are informed about the weather situation of your surroundings while you are on the road.
 To strengthen the basic function the antenna performance has been improved again.
 Additionally available is a Ni-MH rechargeable battery pack with 2x2000mAh*.

 High-end for professionals – the Garmin GPSMAP 66i*.
 In addition to the excellent GPS functions, it also offers two-way communication via the global Iridium network and an emergency call function that can be used to trigger an alarm in the GEOS emergency centre.
 All this is independent of land-based communication channels such as mobile phone networks or similar.
-This makes it an indispensable companion on excursions far away from the nearest civilisation.
+This makes this GPS navigator an indispensable companion on excursions far away from the nearest civilisation.
 The battery life can be extended up to one week by energy saving modes.

 Note on advertising links